 Kokopelli now has its own newsroom complete with desktop computers, podcasting studio, and a variety of field equipment available for checkout by student contributors.
 For more information, contact Mr. Darren Phillips at email@example.com.

-The Scoop is an annual journalism department alumni magazine published online and as a print edition.
+The Scoop is an annual journalism and media studies department alumni magazine published online and as a print edition.
 The magazine provides students with a unique opportunity to write, photograph, edit and design at all phases of production.

 A student editor is selected to lead a staff of reporters in producing stories about innovations and successes within the department, as well as describing campus changes and recording current history for interested NMSU journalism alumni.